Abrar2652/Abrar2652.github.io/_pages/about.md

 I had the privilege of being co-supervised by **[Prof. M. F. Mridha](https://www.aiub.edu/faculty-list/faculty-profile#firoz.mridha@aiub.edu){:target="_blank"}**, **[Prof. Nilanjan Dey](https://scholar.google.co.in/citations?user=uZmrRHAAAAAJ&hl=en){:target="_blank"}**, **[Prof. Md.
 Saiful Islam](https://scholar.google.com/citations?user=PsHZ75wAAAAJ&hl=en){:target="_blank"}**, and **[Dr. Mohammad Arafat Hussain](https://marafathussain.github.io/){:target="_blank"}** (Postdoctoral Fellow at Harvard Medical School) during my undergraduate studies and early research career.
 Additionally, I have had the opportunity to collaborate with distinguished computer scientists, including **[Prof. R. Simon Sherratt](https://scholar.google.co.uk/citations?user=FmTl_5UAAAAJ&hl=en){:target="_blank"}** (IEEE Fellow), **[Prof. Jungpil Shin](https://u-aizu.ac.jp/labs/is-pp/pplab/shin.html){:target="_blank"}**, **[Prof. Yuichi Okuyama](https://scholar.google.com/citations?user=K8i6uGkAAAAJ&hl=en){:target="_blank"}**, **[Prof. Zeyar Aung](https://scholar.google.com/citations?user=FPTI7B4AAAAJ&hl=en){:target="_blank"}**, **[Prof. Yutaka Watanobe](https://u-aizu.ac.jp/~yutaka/){:target="_blank"}**, **[Prof. Md.
 Rashedul Islam](https://scholar.google.com/citations?hl=en&user=V-HK1CEAAAAJ){:target="_blank"}**, and **[Prof. Md.
 Jakir Hossen](https://mmuexpert.mmu.edu.my/jakirhossen){:target="_blank"}**.

-I am the first undergraduate in Bangladesh whose thesis focused on Quantum Machine Learning (QML) and achieved remarkable success by being published in Nature Scientific Reports, setting several new records:
+In Bangladesh, my undergraduate thesis was the first to focus on Quantum Machine Learning (QML) which ultimately led to a publication in *Nature Scientific Reports*.
+Some remarkable aspects of this achievement include:

-* First instance of any thesis from KUET accepted by a 'Nature Portfolio' journal 5-6 months before the graduation of any student.
+* The first undergraduate thesis from KUET to be accepted by a Nature Portfolio journal, and notably, this occurred 5–6 months prior to graduation.
-* First instance of any article or thesis from my department (KUET IEM) being published in a 'Nature Portfolio' journal, irrespective of student or faculty status.
+* The first publication from the KUET IEM department, by any student or faculty, in a Nature Portfolio journal.
-* First successful research related to 'Quantum Computing' published from KUET.
+* The first successful research on Quantum Computing to be published from KUET.
-* First work on the application of Explainable Quantum Machine Learning in the Supply Chain Management domain.
+* The first application of Explainable Quantum Machine Learning in the domain of Supply Chain Management.

-I received an encouraging email in 2023 from **[Professor Junyu Liu](https://sites.google.com/view/junyuliu/main){:target="_blank"}** (Assistant Professor, Department of CS, University of Pittsburgh), a renowned quantum information and machine learning scientist.
-Professor Liu was impressed by my undergraduate thesis, which he came across on arXiv preprint while it was under review.
+During the review phase of this paper in 2023, I was honored to receive an encouraging email from **[Professor Junyu Liu](https://sites.google.com/view/junyuliu/main){:target="_blank"}**, a respected researcher in quantum information and ML and currently an Assistant Professor at the University of Pittsburgh.
+Professor Liu came across my thesis on arXiv while he was a postdoctoral researcher at the University of Chicago and kindly shared his appreciation for the work.